continuent/continuent-vagrant/README.md

 1. Download a dummy image to start EC2 instances

         $ localhost> vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box
-1. Copy the Vagrantfile.ec2 file to Vagrantfile
+1. Copy a examples/Vagrantfile.#.ec2 file to ./Vagrantfile
 1. Update fields at the top of Vagrantfile to match your environment
 2. Update the GROUP value if you are working with multiple continuent-vagrant directories
-3. Run the launch.sh script

 ## Known Issues with EC2